aleshaleksey/fansys23/02-base-rules.md

  1. You are in a safe environment.
  2. You have 100 times more time and material resources available available (which are consumed).

 This relies on the property of statistics that if you roll 2d12 enough times, you will eventually roll a 24.
 Statistically speaking, you have a 50% chance of doing so after 100 rolls.
-As an alternative a character may take 20, which takes 20 times the time and resources (instead of 100).
+In this case you do NOT add +4 as one would if they actually rolled (12, 12).

-These numbers are a little bit different from what we see in systems like "Pathfinder" and "Dungeons and Dragons", because (a) we use different dice and (b) we use proper maths.
+**OPTIONAL rule**: As an alternative to "take 24" a character may take 20, which takes 20 times the time and resources (instead of 100), but adds 20 instead of 24 to their modifier.

-**Taking care:** Also referred to as "take 13".
-Add 13 to the modifier and take this as the result. this represents using a systematic, familiar approach to solve a problem.
+**Taking care:** Also referred to as "take 12".
+Add 12 to the modifier and take this as the result. this represents using a systematic, familiar approach to solve a problem.
 It explains why for example a craftsman doesn't destroy 25% of the shoes he makes despite having only +5 as his modifier while making a shoe having a threshold of 10, or why we don't fall down the stairs every few weeks.
 One can "take care" if:

  1. You are in a relatively safe environment, free of distractions and threats.
  2. You are performing a routine, autonomous or habitual task (eg biological functions, general movement, performing a profession or skill in which you have at least one skill point).

-This works because the average of 2d12 is 13.
+This works because the average of 2d12 is 13, but to discourage playing it safe, we round down.

 **Auto-failing:** An entity automatically fails if it cannot perform the roll.
 For example a paralysed entity cannot succeed on a jump roll.